Skip to content

 Feature Validation

-• Reviewers should attempt to reproduce the issue and verify the fix.
+• Reviewers must attempt to reproduce the reported issue to validate the effectiveness of the fix.

 • It’s recommended that submitters provide unit tests that fail before the fix and pass after.